Causal Discovery from Heteroscedastic Stochastic Dynamical Systems under Imperfect Physical Models: Introduction

-From this example, we can see that existing causal discovery frameworks are not designed to systematically incorporate mechanistic information, which leads to several challenges. \emph{First}, many existing methods impose an acyclicity assumption , which can be overly restrictive for modeling real-world dynamical mechanisms. \emph{Second}, there is a lack of a unified framework that can integrate these two sources of information.
-More specifically, data-driven causal discovery is often formulated via a structural causal model (SCM), such that $x_i(t) = f_i\left(x_{\mathrm{pa}(i)}(t)\right)$, whereas mechanistic prior knowledge is typically expressed through a differential equation, such that $\dot x_i(t) = g_i\left(t, \bm x(t), \bm \gamma\right)$.
-Since these formulations impose constraints at different levels (static functional assignments versus continuous time dynamics), it is nontrivial to combine them within a single learning objective without introducing an explicit bridge between mechanistic constraints and causal graph estimation.
+Developing such a model raises several challenges. \emph{First}, many widely used causal discovery methods are built around acyclicity assumptions, which can be overly restrictive for modeling real-world dynamical mechanisms. \emph{Second}, there is no clear unified framework for integrating these two sources of information.
+More concretely, data-driven causal discovery is often formulated through a structural causal model (SCM), that is $x_i(t) = f_i\bigl(x_{\mathrm{pa}(i)}(t)\bigr),$ whereas mechanistic prior knowledge is typically expressed through differential equations of the form $\dot{x}_i(t) = g_i\bigl(t,\bm{x}(t),\bm{\gamma}\bigr)$.
+Because these formulations operate at different modeling levels, namely functional dependence and continuous-time evolution, it is nontrivial to combine them within a common modeling framework without introducing an explicit bridge between mechanistic constraints and causal graph learning.

-Our key modeling idea is to use stochastic differential equations (SDEs) to combine mechanistic knowledge and statistical knowledge.
-The key reason is that SDEs provide a natural extension of ODE models by accounting for process noise and unmodeled inputs.
-In particular, the Brownian motion component of an SDE (i.e., $W_t$) provides a mathematically tractable representation of accumulated, small-scale random perturbations, and induces a distribution over trajectories rather than a single deterministic path.
-This is crucial for real data, where uncertainty must be \textit{propagated through time and across coupled variables}.
-Moreover, the diffusion term separates intrinsic dynamical randomness from measurement noise, enabling principled likelihood-based inference and uncertainty quantification.